robenkleene/design-references/houdini/operators/houdini-operators-pop-network.md

-# Houdini Nodes POP Network
+# Houdini Operators POP Network

 - A `POP Network` is a `DOP Network` that's already setup to be a particle system
 - The first input into the `POP Network` determines the properties of the particles, usually through a `POP Object` in the `POP Network`